The Curse of the Flying Wombat: Cast, characters and plot

 In the first episode, Tim Brown-Windsor is being pressganged on to the ship "The Flying Wombat".
-This subplot is however soon forgotten, as Tim and his girlfriend Fiona Rabbit-Vacuum (who is disguised as a male cabin-boy, Jim Ladd) join the expedition that Captain Cleese has set out for: to find a jewel called The Green Eye of the Yellow God, as in the poem by Rudyard Kipling - the name of the gem is however soon changed into "The Green Eye of the little Yellow Dog".
+This subplot is however soon forgotten, as Tim and his girlfriend Fiona Rabbit-Vacuum (who is disguised as a male cabin-boy, Jim Ladd) join the expedition that Captain Cleese has set out for: to find a jewel called The Green Eye of the Yellow God - the name of the gem is however soon changed into "The Green Eye of the little Yellow Dog".
 Despite sabotages from the villain Casey O'Sullivan and his moronic sidekick Masher Wilkins, the ship sails on for several episodes, picking up the recurring ISIRTA characters Grimbling and Lady Constance (introduced here) on the way.
 Eventually, the ship is abandoned, and the main cast travel on by foot.
 They are held up in Baghdad as slaves, but finally reach Kathmandu, where they find the jewel in question.
 However, as the final twist in chapter 13, the "Eye" is found to belong to a fierce dog that is neither small nor yellow (cowardly), but attacks them.
 In the season's special Christmas episode, the 14th part of the saga is introduced, but the cast of characters is chastised by a BBC official for having produced more than the agreed 13 episodes, and "forced" to perform a pantomime, "Jack and the bean stalk".
 Later, in season 4, the cast is on the contrary "rewarded" with a return; they perform the play "Champion the Wonder Mouse".
 Lady Constance appears in many later episodes; Tim, Fiona and Grimbling also remained as recurring characters.